Electric vehicles: some thoughts

 The burning of diesel, and the burning of oil in poorly maintained ICE engines release oily carbon particles, which are particularly damaging to health, into the atmosphere.
 The burning of poor quality diesel releases sulphur-dioxide, an important environmental pollutant into the atmosphere.

-4. Environmentally friendly (4) – an EV is quiet.
+4. Environmentally friendly (4) – a BEV is quiet.

 Internal combustion engines, particularly diesel engines, can be noisy.
 Electric motors are almost silent.